openTdataCH/netexRealisationGuideSwitzerland/docs/uc01_durchbindung.md

 	<ToServiceJourneyRef ref="ch:1:ServiceJourney:ch:1:sjyid:100046:13602-002_91030L.j26_80" version="any"/>
 </ServiceJourneyInterchange>
 ```
-The detailed handling is descrbe for the element [ServiceJourneyInterchange](09_timetable.md#servicejourneyinterchange).
+The detailed handling is described for the element [ServiceJourneyInterchange](09_timetable.md#servicejourneyinterchange).